4 Ways to Use Dark Data

 No matter which types of dark data your organization collects, or how it is stored, the key to keeping data out of the dark is to ensure that you have a means of translating data from one form to another and ingesting it easily into whichever analytics platform you use.

-Syncsort’s suite of Big Data solutions, which includes data access, translation and integration tools like DMX-h, provides that functionality.
+Syncsort’s suite of Big Data solutions, which includes data access, translation and integration tools like Connect for Big Data, provides that functionality.
 It allows you to move data easily into Hadoop from environments that are traditionally very dark ones for data, like mainframes.

 Learn how to unleash the power of data.
 Download our eBook: The New Rules for Your Data Landscape